gabe565/docker-obico/README.md

 ### Kubernetes

-I am running this in a Kubernetes cluster without issue.
-I will post my Kubernetes manifests to this repo soon.
+I have built a Helm chart for Kubernetes deployments.
+See [gabe565/obico](https://github.com/gabe565/charts/tree/main/charts/obico) for details.